MohammadJavadRamezanpour/django_persian_currency/README.md

 ---

 ## 🚀 Installation

-Just drop the Python file into one of your Django app's `templatetags/` directories.

-For example:

 ```
-myapp/
-├── templatetags/
-│   └── toman_display.py
+pip install django-persian-currency
 ```

-Make sure your app is listed in `INSTALLED_APPS` in your `settings.py`.
+Make sure django_persian_currency is listed in `INSTALLED_APPS` in your `settings.py`.

 ---